-Students pursuing teacher certification in the sciences must meet all guidelines for the Educator Preparation Program and the state of Texas (see catalog for College of

-Education) including assessment, field hours, and grade point requirements.
+Students pursuing teacher certification in the sciences must meet all guidelines for the Educator Preparation Program and the state of Texas (see College of Education section of this catalog) including assessment, field hours, and grade point requirements.

 The following is the recommended sequence for educator preparation courses.
 Failure to take EDUC 3315 in the sophomore year may result in a delay of student teaching.